Mental Health Facilities Honolulu County, HI

 Care Hawaii Inc Cbcm Program

 Care Hawaii Inc Cbcm Program is a mental health clinic in Honolulu County, Hawaii, located at 875 Waimanu Street, Suite 600, 96813 zip code.
-Care Hawaii Inc Cbcm Program offers telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Care Hawaii Inc Cbcm Program provides behavior modification, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
-Care Hawaii Inc Cbcm Program also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Care Hawaii Inc Cbcm Program include intensive case management, family psychoeducation and integrated primary care services.
+Care Hawaii Inc Cbcm Program offers telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Care Hawaii Inc Cbcm Program provides cognitive behavioral therapy, behavior modification and psychotropic medication to young adults, seniors 65 or older and adults.
+Care Hawaii Inc Cbcm Program also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Some other services provided by Care Hawaii Inc Cbcm Program include suicide prevention services, psychosocial rehabilitation services and housing services.

 Learn More